How to Visit Phu Chi Fa; Thailand’s BEST Sunrise Spot!

 Also, if you’re more hardcore, camping is possible too but it’ll be chilly up there.

-So Phu Chi Fa, it’s not on the tourist trail, not on the backpacker trail and it’s a bit of a mission to get to.
+So Phu Chi Fah, it’s not on the tourist trail.
+It’ not on the backpacker trail and it’s a bit of a mission to get to.
 But do it.
-Do it now before everyone starts doing it, before Starbucks move in and there are shuttle buses from Chiang Rai and Chiang Mai.
+Do it now before everyone starts doing it.
+Before Starbucks move in and there are shuttle buses from Chiang Rai and Chiang Mai.
 It’s amazing, spectacular, breath-taking and you won’t regret the effort or money.
 Enjoy!
 Oh, and how do you get to Chiang Rai?
 In years gone by it was night buses from Bangkok now?
 Bangkok to Chiang Rai direct with Nok Air flights, $20, perfect!
-Or just a 3 hour bus from Chiang Mai.
+Or just a 3 hour bus from Chiang Mai, (or a quick 188km ultra-marathon from Chiang Mai to Chiang Rai if you’re crazy like me!).
 Easy.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on firstname.lastname@example.org.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.

 Also, (if you're like me, and awful with tech-stuff) email me and my team can get a blog up and running for you, designed and everything, for $300 - email email@example.com to get started.

 Oh, one last thing!
 If you've never used AirBnB before, here's a $50 voucher for you!
 Enjoy!